Classical states, quantum field measurement: Discussion

 Although the main text has used a manifestly Lorentz invariant 4--dimensional block world formalism, if we choose a time--like 4--vector we can construct a 3--dimensional formalism by reducing

 and hence reduce the 4--dimensional formalism to a 3--dimensional formalism, so we do not have to interpret the formalism as requiring a 4--dimensional block world ontology.

 Given quantum states, the properties of which are determined as far as possible by using quantum field measurements, it is of course possible to ask what the results of classical measurements would be, as indeed we did above for the Dirac spinor--valued random field, if only we could make those classical measurements or if we could correct for whatever a classical theory takes to be, from its perspective, the inadequacies of the quantum measurements\cite{TsangCaves}.
 From a classical perspective, we can take a presentation of what the results of such classical measurements would be to constitute a different way to work with the Poincar\'e invariant noise of the vacuum state.
-To address only one of very many contemporary issues, a classical perspective takes quantum computation and other exploitation of the quantum-Hilbert space formalism to be a consequence of the measurement process, the reduction of elaborate noisy classical states by the use of local and nonlocal observables that have discrete spectra and incompatible eigenspaces, however this is only a matter of interpretation, because the mathematical landscape provided by field operators acting on the vacuum sector Hilbert space is completely unchanged.
+To briefly address only two of very many contemporary issues: \begin{itemize} \item a classical perspective takes quantum computation and other exploitation of the quantum-Hilbert space formalism to be a consequence of the measurement process, the reduction of elaborate noisy classical states by the use of local and nonlocal observables that have discrete spectra and incompatible eigenspaces, however this is only a matter of interpretation, because the mathematical landscape provided by field operators acting on the vacuum sector Hilbert space is completely unchanged; \item the random fields of quantum non-demolition operators constructed here make it possible to discuss the violation of Bell inequalities by random fields and by quantum fields in a unified way, which is somewhat anticipated in \cite[\S 6]{MorganBellRF}, insofar as any quantum field state is equivalent to a nonlocally correlated, noisy, but nonetheless effectively superdetermined classical random field state, however antilocality of the propagators involved\cite{SegalGoodman,Hegerfeldt}, microcausality, and noncommutativity of the algebra of observables\cite{Landau} must also be considered. \end{itemize}

 Particularly for the quantized Dirac spinor field, however, the projective quality of many measurements limits how closely we might determine a putative underlying classical state, so that we may well be best to discuss quantum measurements as about quantum states, with only a background acknowledgment that perhaps there are classical random fields underpinning all this, or perhaps there are not, with no prejudicial determination either way.
 From a practical point of view, the Correspondence Principle is so embedded in physicists' thinking that it will be best to keep thinking in terms of both quantum fields and random fields.